 Secure relationships are when kids feel secure with their parents.
 Parents’ care and trust create great bonding between them.

 2. Avoidant Relationship

 Here the case is the direct opposite.
 The parent is not responsive to the kids.
-This leads them to become independent and take care of themselves.
+This leads to kids becoming independent and taking care of themselves.

 3. Ambivalent Relationship

 When the parents have different priorities, this may happen.
-Parents are responsive at times and will not be available for the kids when they need.
+Parents are responsive at times and will not be available when the kids need them.

-There are some cases where the kids will not get any attention.
-Kids will learn not to expect from their parents and will have unusual behaviour in social life.
+In some cases, kids do not get any attention.
+That’s when they learn not to expect from their parents and will have unusual behaviour in social life.
 This is most likely the case of parents with psychological conditions.

 Also Read: Ways to Improve Your Parenting Skills